 - Financial Sector Reform (Hayne Royal Commission Response – Stronger Regulators (2019 Measures)) Act 2020

-If you would like to speak to us about how this amendment could affect your licence, please contact us.
+If you would like to speak to us about how this amendment could affect your licence or require guidance on lodging a notification with ASIC, please contact us.